-Yet while termites eat wood, carpenter ants prefer to nest in it, carving out (excavating) spaces in moist wood for their nesting galleries.
-In other words, they don’t cause nearly as much damage as termites.
+The main difference is that termites eat wood, while carpenter ants prefer to nest in it, carving out (excavating) spaces in moist wood for their nesting galleries.

-- While both insects each have four wings, a termite’s wings are all the same size.
-The front wings of a carpenter ant, however, are much larger than the back pair.
+- Both insects have four wings, but a termite’s wings are all the same size.
+The front wings of a carpenter ant are much larger than the back pair.

 - The wings of a termite are two times as long as its body.